binaryphile/rubsh/README.md

 possible, making it easier to absorb, especially if you have ruby experience.
 But it should also be fairly easy for anyone familiar with general object-oriented concepts.

+**NOTE**: So that it can use glob characters such as "?" in method names, rubsh turns off bash globbing!
+If you are using rubsh objects, most of the time you won't miss it because rubsh selectively turns it on an off as needed.
+However, commands like `echo *` will only echo "*", not the current directory contents as you would normally expect.
+If you need to enable globbing, do so with `set +f`.
+Do not leave it on, however, or rubsh will not work correctly!

 How It Works
 ------------